-Subject access requests should be submitted in writing, either by letter or email to the DPO.
+Subject access requests must should be submitted in writing, either by letter, oremail or fax to the DPO.
 They should include:

 - Name of individual

 - Correspondence address

 - Contact number and email address

 - Details of the information requested

 If staff receive a subject access request they must immediately forward it to the DPO.